DenJansen/SakanyTaurus/README.md

 ## userDb
 A database of registered users

+## userRoutes
+Stores the user's routes

-## userRoute
+## routeSteps
-Stores the user's current route
+Stores the steps for the given route

 ## favoritePubs
 Stretch goal: allows user to store favorite locations for future pub crawls